ON WRITING:

 THE FUTURE

 What are you working on now?
 A dark fantasy/horror novel.
 And a short story collection.
-I may also write a sequel to Dissolute Kinship: A 9/11 Road Trip after I visit New York City again this September, a kind of personal full circle type thing.
+I may also write a sequel to Dissolute Kinship: A 9/11 Road Trip after I visit PARTING WORDS

 Anything else about being a writer that you’d like to share?
 I used to work with damaged teenagers; abused, neglected, street involved kids.
 I've had blades held against my ribcage, been threatened with screwdrivers and shards of glass, seen people open their veins in front of me, but writing is harder than all of that.
 I'm not saying it isn't rewarding—in fact, it had better be, given what I just said—but it's one of the most emotionally wrenching and arduous pursuits, whether fiction or nonfiction.
 Just think, when you write that bad guy's character, and if he or she is truly a bad guy, you have to get inside his or her head and feel what s/he feels, and that can be truly appalling.
 Maybe that's my PTSD talking, but it's not a good feeling and can literally leave me shaking.
 But that's just me.